accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and the Color Contrast Analyser tool
+###### With Acrobat Reader and the Colour Contrast Analyser tool

 1. Open the PDF file.
 3. Identify the graphic elements that carry information.
-4. Using the Color Contrast Analyser tool, check that
+4. Using the Colour Contrast Analyser tool, check that
     - the contrast ratio between each of the information-conveying colours and its adjacent colour(s) is at least 3:1;
     - the contrast ratio between each of the information-conveying colours and the background colour is at least 3:1;
     - the contrast ratio between each state of the same graphic element is at least 3:1;